 Two things seriously wrong with the Jesus Seminar that even I as a layman could see:

 - It does not represent the general opinion of New Testament scholars but rather its liberal wing.
 For example, most scholars believe that Jesus talked about the end of the world, but most in the Seminar do not.

 - It moves from conclusions to facts, not the other way round.
 For example, most in the Seminar do not believe in the supernatural, so statements that report a supernatural event get voted down.
 Likewise those where Jesus talks about the end of the world or about who he is get voted down – because they do not believe Jesus talked like that.

 It turned out to be worse than I thought: A fourth of those in the Seminar were not even published New Testament scholars!
-One was a Hollywood director, Paul Vorhoeven, who gave us “RoboCop” (1987) and “Showgirls” (1995).
+One was a Hollywood director, Paul Vorhoeven, he of “RoboCop” (1987) and “Showgirls” (1995).

 Robert Funk controlled who was in the Seminar.
 It produced a Jesus not far from his own ideas.

 The Jesus of the Jesus Seminar is a travelling Jewish wise man and faith healer and little more.
 No walking on water, no Virgin Birth, no Resurrection, no Second Coming, no Judgement Day, no hell, no claims of being the Messiah or the Son of God, no dying for our sins, none of that stuff.

 It is an old idea: Thomas Jefferson said much the same 200 years ago.
 He too wrote his own gospel.

 - Unmasking the Jesus Seminar – a readable, online critique of the Seminar from Mark D. Roberts, a conservative New Testament scholar

 - Jesus Christ